NUWCDIVNPT/stig-manager/docker/README.md

 ## Limitations of the Classic orchestration
 - The Apache server is configured to perform Basic Authentication
 - You cannot reliably logout of Basic Authentication without closing the browser.
-The logout function in STIG Manager may not work with all browsers when using Basic Authentication.
-It does seem to work with the latest Chrome browser.
+The logout function in STIG Manager does not work with all browsers when using Basic Authentication.
+The new API and client use OpenID Connect tokens and the logout feature works as designed.
 - Only a closed source database (Oracle) is supported

 ## Orchestration overview and instructions